-The Belmont Goats have been residing on a Portland Development Commission parcel at SE 92nd and Harold since May 2016 (after 1 1/2 years at another Commission-owned lot two blocks away), and our stay there will come to an end in June 2018.
+The Belmont Goats have been residing on a Portland Development Commission parcel at SE 92nd and Harold since May 2016 (after 1 1/2 years at another Commission-owned lot two blocks away), and our stay there will come to an end by October 31, 2018.

 We are inviting Portlanders interested in hosting the herd for a two- or three-year period to submit specific proposals outlining a potential relocation after our stay in Lents Town Center.

 It will be up to you to determine if there is suitable property in your neighborhood, get area stakeholders on board, and show how such a move is viable.

 As much as possible, we’d like to replicate the process which landed us in Lents Town Center: available property, an interested neighborhood, a sufficient and workable timeframe, and a clear logistical path.

 As the board and volunteer staff of The Belmont Goats diligently worked toward finding a new temporary home in Portland for the herd after its initial Buckman residence, we frequently were presented with one version or another of a single, quite understandable question: “Why not put them in the country, where they belong?”

 Originally residing at what was known colloquially as Goat Field (or, to the local development community, “the goat blocks”), two city blocks bounded by SE Belmont and Taylor Streets and SE 11th and 10th Avenues, The Belmont Goats were preceded by three summers of unrelated herds rented from local companies to clear brush, part of an agricultural and social experiment pitched to developer Killian Pacific by landscape architect Brett Milligan.